 Porcelain also offers greater variety in colors and patterns with good imitations of travertine and glass tile, but ceramic tile is less expensive and easier to install.

-controversial issue.
-Plenty of confusion surrounds the question of sealing sealing bathroom floor tile.
+Controversial issue.
+Plenty of confusion surrounds the question of sealing bathroom floor tile.
 Most of it centers on stone, but some porcelain and ceramic tile need sealing.